jsolano/react-sudoku-solver/README.md

 But it comes with a caveats, you will have to produce tons of code and may be still don't solve the puzzle.
 (I learned this in the hard way).
 So, here is a mixed approach: Create a react app that used the fundamental strategies and only apply Peter
 Norvig's nuclear solver in case the other strategies fail to resolve it.

-## List of Sudoku solver strategies :
+## List of Sudoku solver strategies:

 more detail here: [https://www.sudokuwiki.org/sudoku.htm](https://www.sudokuwiki.org/sudoku.htm)